We recently launched SERPWatcher, our brand new rank tracking tool!

 This page shows all trackings with basic information and the Dominance Index progress.
 To visit the section, click on “Trackings” in the header area of the app.
 To open a tracking, click anywhere on the white tab area.

 It’s basically an overview of all tracked domains with options to clone or delete the tracking by clicking on the three dots menu in the upper-right corner of each tracking tab.
+You can switch between desktop and mobile rankings here as well.

 Another option to find the trackings or create a new tracking is from the “Dashboard”.